 I have been visiting Charals since I returned to Vancouver in 1987.

 Whether to see the wide range of pens or to buy a Filofax refill, visiting the store and talking with Al Charania has always been a great experience.
-If I saw a new line of pen from OMAS, Visconti or Montegrappa - Charals is the store I knew I would be able to see and try the pen.

-When had the opportunity to talk with Leo Desautels, Director, Sales & Channel Marketing for Newell Rubbermaid Office Products about Charals.
+Back in 2012, when I wrote a pience on the 2012 Anniversary, I had the opportunity to talk with Leo Desautels, Director, Sales & Channel Marketing for Newell Rubbermaid Office Products about Charals.
 The Office Products Division of Newell Rubbermaid owns Parker and Waterman.
 Newell Rubbermaid's vision includes to be a global company of "Brands that Matter".
 Those brands include fine writing instruments.
 Similarly, Charals selects and array of brands that meet customer needs for their client.
 Leo Desautels notes that Charals is a good example of a store that knows and understands the value of brands.
 The products and brands selected, the central downtown business-centre location and the upscale architecture of the Sinclair Centre all nicely come together.

-The impact of the economic recession has been felt by the entire retail industry.
+The impact of the previous economic recession has been felt by the entire retail industry.
 For the pen retail trade it has meant that customers are more price conscious and seeking the best quality they can have with their purchase.

 Al says the Internet has really changed the scope of comparisons that customers make.
 It is part of the business model now.
 Al's web site (www.charals.com) means that Charals is part of the web-based product comparison that costumers now make on a ongoing basis.